mizzars

 Mizzars is the solo project of Amsterdam (Holland) based artist Mars Hendrix.

-"Alley Cat" by mizzars is a Pop Rock Pop production available on SoundClick.
+"Alley Cat" by mizzars is a Pop Rock production available on SoundClick.
 It is the kind of track that finds the right moment to make itself heard.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
+There is a quiet confidence to this track — the mark of an artist who understands the pop rock sound.
 It has charted at #20 on the SoundClick Pop Rock chart.
-Stream "Alley Cat" and explore more from mizzars on SoundClick.
+The track is available royalty-free with a Creative Commons license, the standardized, legally-sound way to grant permissions.

 Mizzars is the solo project of Amsterdam (Holland) based artist Mars Hendrix.